Hornbill-Docs/servicemanager-user-guide/servicemanager-user-guide/service-portfolio/requests/update-action.md

 ## Update linked requests

-If a request has linked records, you can send updates to the timelines of those linked requests simultaneously.
+If a request has linked requests, you can send updates to the timelines of those linked requests simultaneously.
+After linking a request, the **Update** button includes an arrow.

 ### Settings